 A data scientist uses computer programming skills and math expertise to develop algorithms that can quickly and efficiently scour, clean, and analyze data on a massive scale and, hopefully, provide answers and insights that can’t be ascertained by human calculations alone.
 This detailed process requires constant analysis, fine-tuning the algorithm, and then checking back to see what it found on the second, third and fourth try.
 Each time you get a different window into your data set that can inform the next question you ask.

-We’re in the business of buyer keywords and search estimates so we’ll use that as an example.
-If you see that customer searches for inner tubes have spiked from May through August for the past three years, you can conclude that inner tubes are a summer product.
-This trend can be useful to people in product development, sales, and marketing as they build company strategies.
-Data scientists need the business acumen to notice when a pattern can be helpful to their company and what data points can forecast future trends.
+We’re in the business of buyer keywords and search estimates, so we’ll use that as an example.
+If you see that Amazon searches for inner tubes have spiked from May through August for the past three years, you can conclude that this is one of the top items to sell on Amazon in the summer This trend can be useful to people in product development, sales, and marketing as they build company strategies.
+Data scientists need the business acumen to notice when a pattern can be helpful to their company and what data points can forecast future Amazon trends.

 When you incorporate the three skills of mathematics and statistics, hacking, and substantive expertise, you get data science.
 By combining the knowledge from all of these subject areas, data scientists garner unique insights they couldn't gain otherwise.

-Having data scientists on our team at MerchantWords allows us to not only provide you with the most extensive, most accurate database of keyword search results, but also to help you see trends that affect sales, ad campaigns, and new product launches.
+Having data scientists on our team at MerchantWords allows us to not only provide Amazon FBA sellers with the most extensive, most accurate database of keyword search results, but also to help you see Amazon trends that affect sales, ad campaigns, and new product launches.